Skeleton keys, mortise locks and doorknobs

 I asked if they had any of the original keys.
 They didn't.
 Then I pulled out my skeleton key and explained I had a broken lock and I knew it was a total long shot, but, I was hoping my skeleton key would work in one of these locks.

 My key opened almost all the locks.
-Of all the locks in that box, only 2 or 3 didn’t work.
-And they may have been just too rusty.
+Of all the locks in that box, only 2 or 3 didn't work.
+And they may have been just had too much rust in the lockbody.
 It was kind of weird.
-Weird in a good, I can’t believe this could happen, what a coincidence kind of way.
-In a holy crap, this is kind of eerie way!
+Weird in a good, I can't believe this could happen, what a coincidence kind of way.

-I thought I only needed one so I bought three!
+I only needed one so I bought three!
 And drove home.
 And grabbed my screwdriver.
-That would be my Philips screwdriver, with the straight slotted edge : ).
-I’m learning!
+That would be my flat edge screwdriver, with the straight slotted edge : ).
+I'm learning!

 You can't just put a regular new doorknob on one of these doors.
 It just doesn't work!
 You'll see why in a minute.